Akshaansh1/MEME-Generator/README.md

 You even don't know what is coming next..

 do:-
-npm install
+npm install \n
-cd meme-generator
+cd meme-generator \n
-npm run dev
+npm run dev \n